corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/creating/members/register.md

 {{% /tab %}}
 {{< /tabs >}}

-The registration context of the member's request to join can specify custom properties.
+The registration context of the member's request to join the network can specify custom properties.
 These will be included in the member's `MemberInfo`.
 For example:

 ```shell
 "context": {